Find (w/Long String)

-The find and replace text strings that can be defined using the Find and Replace utility in Word or with VBA are limited to 255 characters.
-The 255 character replace string is easily overcome by copying the replace string text to the clipboard and using the character code "^c" in the "Replace with:" window of the dialog box or as the .Replacement.Text value in you macro code.
+The 255 character replace string limit is easily overcome by copying the replace string text to the clipboard and using the character code "^c" in the "Replace with:" window of the dialog box or as the .Replacement.Text value in you VBA procedure code.

 Another handy method for defining any replacement text string and even a graphic is to use AutoText.
-Fellow MVP Graham Mayor has posted instructions for using this method here: Replace w/AutoText
+Word MVP Graham Mayor and I worked out the VBA which Graham has posted on his web site here: Replace w/AutoText.
+Or use the replace with AutoText option in VBA Find & Replace.

 Unfortunately the character code ^c doesn't work in the "Find what" window.
 Even find strings constructed using wildcards are limited to 255 characters as shown below.